letsfunky/testing-guide/GUIDE.md

 - Most of the tests written in the classical style would be deemed integration tests by the London school proponents.

 ## 2.4 end-to-end 테스트
+- An end-to-end test in a scenario with an API would be a test running against
+  - a deployed, fully functioning version of that API,
+  - which means no mocks for any of the out-of-process dependencies.
 - End-to-end tests are a subset of integration tests

 # 3 Mock